 So this is not something that I can write in my whole life.
 I came across this while surfing on Facebook.
 Since most of us are running into such a situation when it comes to our job having a client from another country, I thought of sharing it with everyone.
 Hope you would like spending some time on this.

 Somehow, having very little work-life balance is seen as an expression of professionalism.
-As something to be proud about.
+As something to be proud of.

 For the purpose of today’s column, I am going to assume that you have a few friends.
 I don’t mean vague digital friends who you poke or tweet.
 I mean friends in the real world you speak to on the phone and you are always set to meet “next weekend”.